beliir/simple-fetch/README.md

   - params: object - this object is converted to encoded search parameters that are appended to the URL:
     - key: string
     - value: string
   - customCache: boolean - if `true`, result of the GET-request will be stored in the local cache  - <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map">Map</a>.
-Result of the same request will be retrieved from this cache until `customCache` is set to `false`
+Result of the same request will be retrieved from this cache until `customCache` is set to `false`.
+Default value is `true`
-  - log: boolean - if `true`, options, cache and result will be output to the concole
+  - log: boolean - if `true`, options, cache and result will be output to the concole.
+Default value is `false`
   - handlers: object:
     - onSuccess: function
     - onError: function